upenn-acg/cis501/lab3-regfile/lab3-regfile.md

 The testbench for the register file is `testbench_lc4_regfile.v` and the input trace is `test_lc4_regfile.input`.
 You can run these tests via the `make test` command as usual.

+## Submitting

+You don't submit your register file code separately.
+You'll use your register file in your single-cycle processor and submit that instead.
+The register file is broken out into its own directory for simplicity.